 You can serve the Buffalo Chicken Fries plain, or you can mix together a batch of my easy Spicy Aioli recipe.
-This aioli only requires a small handful of ingredients you probably have on hand already.
+This aioli only requires a small handful of ingredients you probably have on hand already!

 This super flavourful aioli would make the perfect dipping sauce for these Buffalo Chicken Fries, so I highly recommend giving it a try!

->>PIN ME FOR LATER<<
+>>PIN RECIPE FOR LATER<<

 FOLLOW QUEENSLEE APPÉTIT